John Rittmeister: Arrest

 On 26 September 1942, Rittmeister was arrested by the Gestapo along with his wife Eva.
+On 12 February 1943, the 2nd Senate of the German military court, the Reichskriegsgericht sentenced him to death "for preparing for high treason and favouring the enemy".
 For his execution, he was offered the dubious choice of being guillotined instead of hanging.
-On 12 February 1943, the 2nd Senate of the Reichskriegsgericht sentenced him to death "for preparing for high treason and favouring the enemy".
 Rittmeister was executed on 13 May 1943 by the guillotine in Plötzensee Prison.

 Working Group

 In 1993, a working group was created in the Institut for Psychotherapy in Berlin at the project group of the DPG-AG to celebrate and honour the life of John Rittmeister.
 Two lectures are conducted yearly, one private to the institute and one public as well as a picture as slide, presentation event.